 5. Experience a real class

-Getting some first-hand experience is a great way to earn a feel for academic life at a particular school.
+Getting some first-hand experience is a great way to earn a feel for academic life at a particular school, so think about sitting in on a college class.
 It will help determine which colleges are the best fit for you, and make comparisons easier.
 Of course, College Raptor can help you out there as well!
 Use our match tool to see which prospective colleges pop up for you!